Skip to content

 Our Bullying and Harassment policy has both an informal and a formal process

-The informal process focussed on early resolution.
-This recognises that the best way to resolve the issue at the earliest opportunity is by ensuring the other party is aware of the impact of their behaviour.
+The informal process is focussed on early resolution.
+This recognises that the best way to resolve an issue at the earliest opportunity is by ensuring the other party is aware of the impact of their behaviour.

 If early resolution is unsuccessful or the bullying or harassing behaviour is significant or persistent in nature, the employee or manager may initiate the formal process.